ThomasAitken/Scrapy-Testmaster/README.md

 ---
 ## On the Tests for this Library
 Ironically, the automatic test suite for this library is relatively sparse.
 In terms of the tests that can be found in this project, I adapted the tests that were part of the Scrapy Autounit project and added a couple more.
 This is not to say that it wasn't well-tested; each component was tested as it was completed, but tested via direct execution, with the testcases being projects that belong to a proprietary codebase.
 This was by far the easiest way to test a project like this, because I was able to test the correctness of the logic of all the helper commands by checking for the higher-level correctness of each of the commands under different parameters/settings.
 But obviously it would be very welcome if someone were to write up a stronger automatic test suite.
 Personally, I'm not going to put any effort into this issue; it is for the world to continue my work on this library, should the world desire.

 ---
+## The Example Project
+The example project contains two Scrapy spiders, one called "olympus" which crawls this basic website: http://olympus.realpython.org/profiles, and another called "shopify" which can grab products from the public API endpoint of Shopify websites (and by default gets products from the top 5 Shopify websites according to this website (https://www.shopistores.com/top-500-most-successful-shopify-stores/) as of 8:15 AM UTC, October 13 2020).

+The fixtures that exist in this project currently were generated according to the following algorithm:
+1. Alter *example/settings.py* as displayed.
+2. Create a *generic_rules.py* file at the head of the project with rules as displayed.
+3. Call `testmaster establish olympus` to generate a fixture folder and *config.py* file for each callback.
+4. Call `testmaster establish shopify` to do the same for that spider.
+5. Alter *testmaster/tests/olympus/parse_login/config.py* as displayed.
+6. Call `testmaster update olympus --new` so as to create a fixture for the FormRequest described in REQUESTS_TO_ADD in that config file.
+7. Alter *testmaster/tests/olympus/parse_info/config.py* so as to enforce a primary field constraint (as displayed).
+8. Run `scrapy crawl olympus` so as to automatically generate fixtures for *parse* and *parse_info*, validated against *generic_rules.py* and (for the items in *parse_info*) validated against the local config file.
+9. Alter the *shopify* config file so as to change the SKIPPED_FIELDS and create another custom item rule to validate the prices for the discounted items in the data.
+10. Run `scrapy crawl shopify` until 10 fixtures are generated, validated by *generic_rules.py* and the local config file.

+Possible things to play around with yourself:
+1. Inspect the results of the fixtures.
+2. Change the generic rules, global settings and/or the local configurations, and then run an update for a given spider and/or callbacks to test whether the fixtures are updated or whether an error message is displayed.
+3. Run `testmaster update spider_name --dynamic`  in order to re-download the original requests for one of the spiders.
+4. Expand the number of fixtures for the `shopify` spider in the local config file and run `scrapy crawl shopify` so as to generate more fixtures.
+5. Delete the fixture and *view.json* file in *olympus/parse_info*, edit the body field in the request described in the REQUESTS_TO_ADD list in the local config file, and then run `testmaster update olympus parse_login --new` so as to see whether the edited request-dict still logs in successfully.

+---
 ## Architecture/Logic